Cesana Pariol: History

 During construction of the track prior to the 2006 games, there was concern that the track would be completed in time for homologation.
 An archaeological find (a small part of a Roman ruins) during construction slowed progress until the remains were excavated (near the current Turn 11).

 The track was completed on end of 2004.
 In January 2005, the FIBT and FIL held their homologation events at the track.
 The FIBT had no issue when they ran their events during the weekend of 21–23 January 2005.
 The following week, the FIL ran their events, and had several crashes.
 Included in the crashes were Austria's Wolfgang Linger (broken ankle and calfbone), Brazil's Renato Mizoguchi (medically induced coma), and the U.S. Virgin Islands' Anne Abernathy (collarbone).
 During the summer of 2005, discussions were held among TOROC (the organizer of the 2006 Games), FIBT President Robert H. Storey (Canada), and FIL President Josef Fendt (Germany) about refitting the track for safety reasons.
 An agreement was reached by all three, and turns 16 through 18 were modified as such.
 The track was finally modified in late 2005 in time for homologation.
 Test runs done by Italy's Armin Zöggeler in late October 2005 led to the track being homologated on 31 October 2005 after it had been approved by former German national team coach Josef Lenz and FIL track commission chair Klaus Bonsack.

 Cesana Pariol is now part of the complex called Torino Olympic Park.
 Post-Olympic usage for the tracks includes bobsleigh and luge rides for the public.

 In October 2009, problems with early refrigeration of the track led the Bob- und Schlittenverband für Deutschland in Germany to lend support of short-order auxiliary services for foreign teams on such short notice.
 Starting 16 October, Italy and Japan's teams trained at the track in Winterberg while Austria's team trained at Königssee's track.

 The track was scheduled to host events in 2011–12, but was shut down due to economic costs.
 After pressure from the FIBT and FIL in early 2012, the track was scheduled to run in 2012-13 only to be shut down again.
 In October 2012, the track was ordered to be dismantled by Cesana officials.
 The 45 tons of ammonia was moved from the track's refrigeration for other uses within the Turin region.

 However, during the 2014 Winter Olympics, President of the CONI, Giovanni Malagò, expressed the intention to ensure new investments to keep the track open.

-The track was considered for renovation for the 2026 Winter Olympics to be used for the sliding events, as the CONI was having trouble finding a venue for them.
-The plans were turned down after an Italian construction company offered an €81.6 million bid to rebuild the Eugenio Monti olympic track in Cortina d'Ampezzo used in the 1956 Winter Olympics.
+The track was considered for renovation for the 2026 Winter Olympics to host the sliding events, as CONI was having difficulty finding a suitable venue.
+The plans were turned down after an Italian construction company submitted a bid of €81.6 million to rebuild the Eugenio Monti Olympic Track in Cortina d'Ampezzo used in the 1956 Winter Olympics.
+However, the cost reached €119 million, as the project ultimately involved constructing a completely new track on the site of the old one.